 This tutorial walks through building a RAG (Retrieval-Augmented Generation) agent that answers questions using your own knowledge base.
+The agent indexes documents into vector storage, retrieves the closest matches, and cites the sources it used.

 What You'll Build